kosarajupavankumar/JavaScript/kanban/ReadMe.md

 ### Responsive Design

 The project is styled with responsiveness in mind, meaning it's designed to look and function well on a variety of devices and screen sizes.
-This adaptability enhances accessibility and user experience across different platforms.
+This adaptability enhances accessibility and user experience across different platforms.# Kanban